"Got any grapes?"

 That's my favorite joke.

 I like building and fixing things.
 Computers, cars, just about anything, I'm fascinated with building and fixing stuff, and fairly good at it.
-I like paintball, gaming, watching college football (don't care about pro too much), food (cooking and/or eating), most outdoor stuff (not camping), most dogs, some cats, and music (more on that later).
+I like paintball, gaming, watching college football (don't care about pro much), food (cooking and/or eating), most outdoor stuff (not camping), movies (I have over 100 DVDs and Blu-Rays) most dogs, some cats, and music (more on that later).

-My short-term goals are to improve upon my current living situation (two months behind on my plans for that, but I'm resolved to see it through), and fix that pesky oil leak on my Mustang.
+My short-term goals are to fix that pesky oil leak on my Mustang, go on a 20-mile bike ride (did my first 15-miler last week), and get all of my music on CD and vinyl copied to my hard drive (I have hundreds of albums).
 My long-term goals are to open my own shop specializing in restoring old pickups, build a house on a piece of land out in the country, and to find that right woman to share that with (not necessarily all in that order).

 All-in-all I'm a pretty uncomplicated guy.
 No drugs, don't drink to excess (or regularly) don't smoke, no kids, steady paycheck, and I've had the same cell phone number for ten years.

-I decided last month that 30 was too young to get winded walking from my truck to the office, so I took charge of my health, started eating right, bought a bike, and started riding every day.
-April 1 saw me nearly pass out from a 1/2 mile ride, June 5th I rode my first 10-mile ride.
-I'm still fat, but I'm feeling healthy for the first time in years, have my weight loss goals (want to get down to 200lbs), and fitness goals (want to do a 100-mile ride next year).
+I decided in April that 30 was too young to get winded walking from my truck to the office, so I took charge of my health, started eating right, bought a bike, and started riding every day.
+April 1 saw me nearly pass out from a 1/2 mile ride, July 5th I rode my first 15-mile ride.
+I'm still fat, but I'm feeling healthy for the first time in years, have my weight loss goals (want to get down to 200lbs, started at 360, down to 305 already), and fitness goals (want to do a 100-mile ride next year).